Learn how you can help ensure that the principle of due process endures this crisis

 While we cannot hide our disappointment over the passage of RISAA and the ramifications for privacy are severe, we want to thank those Senators who championed the Constitution and the Fourth Amendment, including: Chairman Durbin and Senators Lee, Paul, and Wyden.
 Furthermore, the momentum built by our coalition of civil liberties organizations cannot be ignored as illustrated by this week’s passage of the Fourth Amendment Is Not For Sale Act in the House.
 The next FISA reauthorization is two years away, during which we will continue to fight for your privacy rights.”

-April 17, 2024--Statement by Shana-Tara O’Toole, Founder and President of the Due Process Institute, on the United States Sentencing Commission promulgating an amendment to prohibit acquitted conduct sentencing:
+April 17, 2024--Statement by Shana-Tara O’Toole, Founder and President of Due Process Institute, on the United States Sentencing Commission promulgating an amendment to prohibit acquitted conduct sentencing:

 “We commend the United States Sentencing Commission (USSC) for unanimously promulgating an amendment today that prohibits the use of acquitted conduct when applying the Federal Sentencing Guidelines.
 This is undoubtedly a step in the right direction as acquitted conduct sentencing is a fundamentally unfair and unconstitutional practice that punishes defendants with lengthier sentences based on crimes they were never convicted of.
 We now hope Congress will adopt the amendment.
 If Congress chooses not to act, we look forward to the amendment’s effective date in November 2024.